ClickHouse/clickhouse_vs_snowflake/README.md

 python generate-queries.py.
 ```

-Queries will be generated into the sub folders.
+Queries will be generated into the sub folders, in files `clickhouse_queries.sql` and `snowflake_queries.sql` (see below).

 ### Queries

-Queries consist of 6 different query types, each in their own folder, aimed to test cases where queries are part of the `ORDER BY` (ClickHouse) and `CLUSTER BY` (Snowflake) clauses and when they are not.
+Queries consist of 6 different query types, each in their own folder, aimed at different configurations of ClickHouse and Snowflake.

+For each query type, a set of queries can be found in `clickhouse_queries.sql` and `snowflake_queries.sql` for ClickHouse and Snowflake respectively.

+These files provide the default queries used for most configurations.
+If the queries need to be overwritten for a configuration, they can be found in a dedicated file with the prefix denoting the configuration e.g. `file_type_mv_clickhouse_queries.sql`.
+By default, the `clickhouse_queries.sql` and `snowflake_queries.sql` are used in tests.
+This can be overridden with he parameter `QUERY_FILE` - see [Running Tests](#running-tests).

+**These custom queries are not generated and must be manually updated**.

+If re-generating queries, users should ensure any custom queries are updated e.g. to use the same date ranges - thus representing a fair comparison.

 #### Downloads per day